-How To Manage Homework
+How To Handle Homework

 Homework can be a source of tension in many homes.
 Maybe your child is whining, coming up with excuse after excuse to avoid getting started, swears they’ll get to it later, or can’t find their materials in their messy backpack or where the assignments are located on the portal.
 Maybe the harder you are fighting them to get work done, the more stubbornly they hold on to their excuses.